 The expression "being on the hard" is quite appropriate.
 It is not a pleasant experience, to say the least.
 Boats belong in the water.
 That's what they're designed for.
 But once in a while, they have to come out for some much needed maintenance, a hull inspection, new anti-fouling, ...
 This is the fourth time … Continue reading The Hard

 While we are waiting for the weather to change, the kids and I hit the beach.
 Waves and sandcastles made for a great day!
 Meanwhile Seathan got on with fixing the boat!

 We're happy to be in the marina as it is blowing very hard here in Las Palmas!
 One of the boats anchored in the bay next to the marina even ended up on the rocks last night.
 This weekend we're doing some sightseeing and catching up with granny Etty who is visiting us for a … Continue reading Windy in Las Palmas

 After 120 hours at sea we are finally approaching Las Palmas, Gran Canaria!
 And how relieved we are to get here!
 We had some rough weather on Sunday night and again last night.
 Big waves and wind speeds reaching 35 to 40 knots at times.
-The boat and the crew handled it really well and we are all doing great!
-The kids slept through it all both nights and didn’t seem phased by the weather!
-Right now we’re all enjoying some sunshine as we are approaching Las Palmas in big 5 metre waves!
+The boat and the crew handled it really well and … Continue reading Land Ho!